Strasburg, North Dakota- Family Issues

 just a great advantage to that.

-Would they accept someone who came in who maybe wanted to live
+Would they accept someone who came in who maybe wanted to live a different way?

 Well, that’s kind of hard to say.
 I really wouldn’t